Polymer/old-docs-site/1.0/docs/devguide/properties.md

 <code>Polymer.Collection.get(<var>array</var>);</code>

-If you've registered interest, the change record includes an addition property:
+If you've registered interest, the change record includes an additional property:

 *   `keySplices`.
 The set of changes that occurred to the array in terms of array keys.
 Each `keySplices` record contains the following properties: